nazianafis/Brain-Tumor-Classification/README.md

 * Any rights in individual contents of the database are licensed under the [Database Contents License](http://opendatacommons.org/licenses/dbcl/1.0/).

 ## Acknowledgements<a name="ack"></a>
-Thanks to [Ashish](https://github.com/Ashish-Arya-CS) for guiding me through the project.
+Thanks to [Ashish](https://github.com/Ashish-Arya-CS) for his guidance throughout the project.